Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

     A = 0b1110
     B = 0b0101
 ```
-2. Use bit-wise operators that take in the two binary numbers(except for the not gate use one variable) as inputs (& = And gate, | = Or gate, ~ = Not gate)
+2. Use bit-wise operators that take in the two binary numbers(except for the Not gate use one variable) as inputs (& = And gate, | = Or gate, ~ = Not gate)
 ```python
     A = 0b1110
     B = 0b0101